 To give you just a couple of examples of the conspiracies that have been floating around:

 I’ve heard a couple of versions of this conspiracy.
 The first version is that 5g technology is somehow weakening our immune systems, and this makes us more susceptible to the COVID-19 virus.
 The second version, which is even more bizaare, is that there is no COVID-19 - it’s all 5g radio waves making people sick, and they can fry our brains and do other things.

 The other fake news going around lately is that Bill Gates is somehow responsible for the Coronavirus, because he can then make a lot of profit from it.

-Why are so many people believing these claims?
+Why do so many people believe these claims?